 This section is for application developers trying to access MPTCP specific info from their app on Linux.
 End-users can retrieve info via other interfaces, see the Debugging section.

-Like TCP, it is possible to retrieve MPTCP info from the socket, via getsockopt(), using MPTCP_INFO (1).
+Like TCP, it is possible to retrieve MPTCP-specific info from the socket, via getsockopt(), using the SOL_MPTCP (284) level and the MPTCP_INFO (1) option name.
 It is also possible to retrieve info from the subflows via MPTCP_TCPINFO (2), MPTCP_SUBFLOW_ADDRS (3), and MPTCP_FULL_INFO (4).

 MPTCP socket level